t-karasova/grs-retail/tutorials/retail_api_v2_create_product_java.md

 ## Create a product in a catalog

-1. Before you start, build the Maven project and go to the code samples directory - our starting point to runcode samples:
+1. Before you start, build the Maven project and go to the code samples directory - our starting point to run code samples:
    ```bash
    cd ~/java-retail | mvn clean install -DskipTests
    cd ~/java-retail/samples/snippets